Assessment concepts and lifecycle

 Original (or “initial”) assessment: the first

-Commissioner-issued assessment for a period (income tax s 51 notice regime; VAT
+Commissioner-issued assessment for a period (income tax section 51 notice system; VAT

 Additional assessment: a later reassessment increasing tax

-payable due to omissions/errors/discoveries (income tax s 47; VAT assessment
+payable due to omissions/errors/discoveries (income tax section 47; VAT assessment

-power includes estimated reassessment capacity under s 31).
+power includes estimated reassessment capacity under section 31).

 Estimated assessment: an